Home

 When using the in-car remote control, the code in the remote sends either Open or Close cmds, depending on which button is pushed, and then monitors the updated from the Garage Door controller to confirm the door has reached it limit.
 An indicator led on the remote goes solid when the operation is complete.

-Note about Adafruit Feather M0 LoRa Board stability
+The Adafruit Feather M0 LoRa Board appears to

 1 x Teensy 3.2